Skip to main content

 Working Remotely: Expectations vs Reality

-As access to the Internet is spreading in more locations and becoming affordable, work-from-home possibilities have become pretty natural.
+As access to the Internet is spreading in more locations and becoming affordable to more people, the work-from-home possibilities turn into something quite natural.
 The so-called "online jobs" are on the rise.
 And for a good reason.
-Flexibility, convenience, and more free time are tempting and highly sought after by potential workers.
+Flexibility, convenience, more free time - all those are tempting and highly sought after by potential workers.
 No wonder the best online offers have a lot of competition.
-As people become increasingly interested in such a lifestyle, the need for a reality check arises.
-Questions about remote work pop up once you begin living and working in a home office.
+As people start to be increasingly interested in such a lifestyle, the need for a reality check arises.
+Once you begin living and working in a home office questions about it pop up.
 Are work-from-home jobs what we expect them to be?
 Is it all so glamorous and effortless as in those advertisements of young girls and boys working from anywhere around the world?
-In this article, I'd like to share the positive and not-so-positive sides of being a remote worker through the eyes of someone working from home for the past eight years.
-Expectation 1: Increased Productivity One of the advantages that remote jobs o
+In this article, I'd like to share the positive and not-so-positive sides of being a remote worker through the eyes of someone who have been working from home for the past eight years.
+Expectation 1: Increased Productiv